cmenon12/sporty-shoes-shopping/WRITEUP.md

 ### Object Entities

 The application has four entities: `User`, `Product`, `ProductCategory`, and `Order`.

-The diagram below shows the entities and their relationships.
+The diagram below shows the entities, their attributes, and their relationships.

 ![./screenshots/entity_diagram.png](./screenshots/entity_diagram.png)